bleutzinn/grav-plugin-eprivacy/README.md

 ## To Do

 - [ ] Create a demo
+- [ ] Use the Grav Shortcode Core Plugin to include the tarteaucitron.js third party services code blocks in the page content
 - [x] Make use of ipstack optional
 - [ ] Improve the way the JS library tarteaucitron.js is included in this plugin's source code
 - [ ] Actively engage with the Grav community to improve this plugin (remains unchecked)